 Expand their emotional literacy.

 Being able to get a sense of our own feelings, as well as someone else’s, is a hallmark of strong emotional intelligence.
 Shame crushes the opportunity to widen their emotional vocabulary because it wipes out dialogue.
 Dialogue is gold, and there are rich opportunities even when things aren’t going well.
-When setting boundaries, make a strong, clear statement about the impact of their behaviour (‘I’m upset that you lied to me, and I’m confused about why you thought you had to.’
+When setting boundaries, make a strong, clear statement about the impact of their behaviour, (‘I’m upset that you lied to me, and I’m confused about why you thought you had to.’
 ‘I feel angry when I see you push your brother like that.
-I know you’re better than that’), rather than speaking negatively about them (‘You are so naughty for lying to me’).
+I know you can do better than that’), rather than speaking negatively about them, (‘You’re so naughty for lying to me’).
 There is nothing wrong with them seeing you feeling angry, upset or frustrated in response to their behaviour, provided you make it about their behaviour and not about them.
-That’s how the world works and you aren’t doing them any favours by letting them think everyone will respond to the things they do with indifference or perfect measure.
-Of course it’s important not to be carried away in the emotion – intense anger or sadness can be scary for them and makes conversation and connection pretty much impossible.
+That’s how the world works, and you aren’t doing them any favours by letting them think everyone will respond to the things they do with indifference or perfect measure.
+Of course, it’s important not to be carried away in the emotion – intense anger or sadness can be scary for them and makes conversation and connection pretty much impossible.

 Be the person you want them to be.

 They watch everything we do, and what they see in our unguarded moments is powerful.
 There is no greater way to influence them than to be the person we want them to be, and to respond to them the way we want them to respond to the world.
 Let them see consistency between what we say and what we do.
 If we tell them to be kind and tolerant, but shame them when they get things wrong, we’re communicating so many messages: ‘Everyone deserves kindness except you.’
 ‘Kids have to be kind but grownups can be anything.’
 ‘It’s okay to be mean to smaller people.’
 For a little person (or a big one), it doesn’t get much more confusing than that.